 Now that you’ve adjusted some of your workspace settings and preferences, it’s time to build the foundation that will support your future members.

 In previous guides, you learned that channels are where your team will have most of their conversations in Slack.
-You can create private channels for confidential conversations, but in the name of transparency, public channels are open for anyone in the workspace to join.

 - Create a new channel naming strategy